You will compare the performance of green binary search trees versus

 swapping with a successor.

-The insertion and deletion fixup routines for red-black trees
+The insertion and deletion fixup routines for AVL trees

-You are required to use the test2 drop box in order to ensure
+You are required to use the test2 drop box prior to submission.

 Your program will process a free-format corpus of text and a free-format